JUST DOWN THE ROAD.

 Open Space Parcel is a subdivided portion of Liberty Ranch other than a Residential Parcel.
 Open Space Parcel may be utilized only for utility lines and private access serving any of the Residential Parcels or other Open Space Parcels, and for ranching and wildlife management related activities and light recreational activities such as hunting, fishing, picnicking and swimming, but excluding any cultivation or agricultural activities.

 Owners or the Association may place or construct only fences on Open Space Parcels of the Property, Driveways and one water well serving ranching and wildlife management related activities on such Open Space Parcel and one additional water well provided that the total number of water wells on the Property does not exceed 49 wells, all of which shall be included in calculating the 1.7% limit on Impervious Cover.

 The Open Space shall be used solely for non-commercial uses of Owners of Residential Parcels and their invitees.

 What will be the addresses within Liberty Ranch?

 The address for the project is 8700 FM 967.
 The street name in the project is Liberty Ranch Road.
 Each parcel will be assigned an address once the driveway permit is approved with Hays County.
 The property is situated in Driftwood, the post office recognizes the location as Buda and the jurisdiction is Dripping Springs.
-For the contract information for the 911 addressing and the post office, click here.
+A person will be their address from 911 addressing and they will submit their address to USPS.
+For the contract information for the post office, click here.
+For the 911 addressing, click here.